 Gnomes are small and slow and tend to be poor fighters.
-As a result they are quite difficult to hit due to their size and their ability to duck away from attacks!
-However they do have an affinity with all types of magic which makes them very versatile and they have a naturally familiar with illusion magic.
+They are quite difficult to hit due to their size and their ability to duck away from attacks!
+However, they do have an affinity with all types of magic which makes them very versatile and they are naturally familiar with illusion magic.
 Gnomes are inquisitive by nature and are adept at understanding and using devices, as well as having a close bond with animals.